danbev/learning-ai/notes/trustification/task.md

 This example is just creating embeddings and computing the distance between them.
 It is not using a vector database.
 But it could be a starting point for experimenting with this idea and vector databases have more features like filtering and such and might be worth looking into.
+By using a vector database and having the information in it we could use this in combinarion with an LLM to first query the vector database for documents relative to the query and then pass them along to an LLM as context so that a task/query agains the LLM can use that information.
+This was it would be possible for the LLM to "have knowledge" about the vulnerabilities in the vector database.
+The same concept is shown in [github-search.py](langchain/src/github-search.py) but in this case it uses documents from github repository as the document source.

 What is the benefit of this?
 The motivation would be that we might then be able to extract all the